 Heat transfer processes determine the efficiency and reliability of steam generators in many respects.

-Convective heat transfer from coolant to working fluid is typical of all the SG elements.
+Convective heat transfer for the coolant and for the working fluid is characteristic of all elements of the steam generator.

 Convective heat transfer intensity is specified by: